 43. Q. Did Adam and Eve remain faithful to God?

 A. Adam and Eve did not remain faithful to God; but broke His command by eating the forbidden fruit.

-44. Q. What befell Adam and Eve on account of their sin?A. Adam and Eve, on account of their sin, lost innocence and holiness, and were doomed to misery and death.
+44. Q. What befell Adam and Eve on account of their sin?

+A. Adam and Eve, on account of their sin, lost innocence and holiness, and were doomed to sickness and death.

-45. Q. What evil befell us through the disobedience of our first parents?
+45. Q. What evil befell us on account of the disobedience of our first parents?

-A. Through the disobedience of our first parents we all inherit their sin and punishment, as we should have shared in their happiness if they had remained faithful.
+A. On account of the disobedience of our first parents, we all share in their sin and punishment, as we should have shared in their happiness if they had remained faithful.

-47. Q. What is the sin called which we inherit from our first parents?
-A. The sin which we inherit from our first parents is called original sin.
+- 46. Q. What other effects followed from the sin of our first parents?
+A. Our nature was corrupted by the sin of our first parents, which darkened our understanding, weakened our will, and left in us a strong inclination to evil. - 47.
+Q. What is the sin called which we inherit from our first parents?
+A. The sin which we inherit from our first parents is called original sin. - 48.
+Q. Why is this sin called original?